VictorBjorke/DesktopOrganizer/README.md

 ## Overview

 The **Desktop Organizer Scripts** are powerful yet user-friendly automation scripts designed to help you declutter your desktop by automatically organizing files into categorized folders based on their file types.
 Whether you're on macOS or Windows 11, these scripts provide a convenient way to maintain a clean and organized desktop environment without the hassle.
+## ⚠️ Disclaimer

+Use these scripts at your own risk.
+Always make sure to back up your important files before running any automation scripts.

 ## 🌟 Features